PathlyLearningPlatform/Backend/README.md

 ## Teachers And Field Experts

-Teachers and field experts from all over the world will be able to help students and learners achieve educational goals by creating structured learning paths, which will include necessary knowledge as well as tools to assess progress and test skills.
+Teachers and field experts from all over the world will be able to help students and learners achieve their educational goals by creating structured learning paths, which will include necessary knowledge as well as tools to assess progress and test skills.
 They will be provided with:

 - toolkit for creating such learning paths with the help of AI.

 # Problems And How This Project Solves Them

-The project aims to improve learning efficiency and satisfaction by tackling the following problems.
+The project aims to improve learning efficiency and perseverance by tackling the most common problems when it comes to learning.

 ![diagram summarizing problems and solutions](./docs/diagrams/problems-and-solutions.excalidraw.png)